EvyatarAlcalay/Final-Project/README.md

 - LivePicture.py

 **A list of the main technologies used in the project**\
-The App is using with YOLO WORLD model to detect the picture when the user hang it.
+The App is using with YOLOv8 model to detect the picture when the user hang it.

 ## Getting Started